JasonPekos/Math1MP3/menu2.md

     return(x)
 ```

 We would like to extend this into the case where the derivative $f(x)$ is not know a priori (it isn't in most real life scenarios).
 To do this, we write a function to compute the derivative $f(x)$ of some given input $F(x)$.
 This is a separate problem in the worksheet (**68**), but we solve it here instead.
-To find the derivative, we go back to calculus one, and use the different quotient:
+To find the derivative, we go back to calculus one, and use the difference quotient:

 $$f(x) = \frac{F(x + h) - F(x)}{h}$$